LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 the model indicates both better target detection and fewer responses to foils when the target and masker talkers had different genders.
-The model also indicates a two-way interaction between reverberation and talker gender, seen in Figure \ref{fig-beh-rev}b: somewhat paradoxically, the difference between anechoic and reverberant trials was smaller when the target and masker talkers were of different genders.
+The model also indicates a two-way interaction between reverberation and talker gender, seen in Figure \ref{fig-rev-dprime}b: somewhat paradoxically, the difference between anechoic and reverberant trials was smaller when the target and masker talkers were of different genders.
 The three-way interaction among attention, reverberation, and talker gender was not significant.